 Valuation allowances are provided unless it is more likely than not that the deferred tax asset will be realized.
 In the determination of the appropriate valuation allowances, we consider future reversals of existing taxable temporary differences and the most recent projections of future business results that may enhance the likelihood of realization of a deferred tax asset.
-Assessments for the realization of deferred tax assets made at a given balance sheet date are subject to change in the future, particularly if earnings of a subsidiary are significantly higher or lower than expected, or if we take operational or tax positions that could impact the future taxable earnings of a subsidiary.
+Assessments for the realization of deferred tax assets made at a given balance sheet date are subject to change in the future, particularly if our earnings or earnings of the subsidiaries are significantly higher or lower than expected, or if we take operational or tax positions that could impact the future taxable of our earnings or the subsidiaries earnings.
 Accordingly, changes in the assumptions described above could have a material impact on our consolidated results of operations.